 The value co-creation potential of such sites is three-fold.
 Firstly, on one side of the platform, is the actor that offers the value proposition.
 Better reviews by beneficiaries should lead to more custom.
 On the other side of the platform is the potential beneficiary (customer).
 Truthful reviews help them make decisions.
 And thirdly the platform itself benefits.
 With more usage comes more eyes, and more eyes mean popularity which means even more eyes.
 And eyes often translates to advertising revenue.

 Yet it is easy for customers, even fake customers, to leave malicious untrue reviews – a misuse of the platform resource.
 Now the value is destroyed for the actor offering the proposition.
-And the value is destroyed for the customers as they may decline great offers.
-As is the value destroyed for the platform if both parties start to distrust it.
+And the value is destroyed for other customers as they may decline great offers.
+Ultimately value may be destroyed for the platform if both parties start to distrust it.

 Agile Software Development